ambitioninc/django-entity/README.md

         return model_obj.user.groups.all()
 ```

 Although it would be nice if this worked out of the box, Django Entity has no way of knowing that the ``Account`` model needs to be updated when the fields in its associated ``User`` model change.
-In order to ensure the ``Account`` model is mirrored, properly, add a ``watching`` field to the entity config as follows:
+In order to ensure the ``Account`` model is mirrored properly, add a ``watching`` class variable to the entity config as follows:

 ```python
 entity_registry.register_entity(Group)